 My next thought was that there has to be a way to zazz up a sandwich…

-Beef roast (whatever is on sale!)
+- Beef Roast (whatever is on sale!)

-Jalapeño (I have used fresh, cut in half length-wise and de-seeded and I have also used the jarred ones–use what you have.
+- Jalapeños (I have used fresh, cut in half length-wise and de-seeded and I have also used the jarred ones–use what you have.
 For a little less heat, you can use the Pepperoncini peppers like the ones used in the Mississippi Pot Roast recipe)

-Pepper Jack/Cheddar/Swiss…whatever cheese you like!
+- Pepper Jack/Cheddar/Swiss…whatever cheese you like!

-Garnish with caramelized onions, jalapeños, or switch it up with chopped fresh parsley or cilantro and green onions
+- Garnish with caramelized onions, jalapeños, or switch it up with chopped fresh parsley or cilantro and green onions

-Cut your onion in half and then slice thin.
+- Cut your onion in half and then slice thin.

-Peel garlic and add whatever jalapeños/peppers you have.
+- Peel garlic and add whatever jalapeños/peppers you have.

 - Place everything in your crockpot, add a cup or 2 of water (or chicken stock) and cook on low for 8-10 hours.